szimione/RobloxCursorChanger/README.md

 # Credit
 Please add credit to my name when modifying this... also add the link to the original in there.
 Thanks!

+# Is this original?
+Yes this is 100% original made by me.
+I got this idea after watching a tutorial.